 Example 1: We would like to set read rights for the entire hierarchy shown in the illustration below for a particular user.
 In the Access Control List for the class, let's set an explicit Read right for this user.
 Inheritance in the hierarchy enables this user to have the effective right to read in all subordinate entities in the class.
-So the user in our example can open the class, the folder and both documents in Read-only mode.
+The user in our example can open the class, the folder and both documents in Readonly mode.